I'm working an Implementation Review (IR) of a major space flight vehilce, that includes Software Intensive System of Systems.

 - Capture source data used, reliability, and data normalization

-- Describe technical baseline consistent with program
+- Describe a technical baseline consistent with program

 - Includes evidence of review and acceptance by management